LenkoIlchev/SimpleClaculator/README.md

 # SimpleClaculator
+Simple calculator - Used Swing and AWT.
+No JPanels or Layouts.
-Simple calculator - Add, Subtract, Multiply, Division
+Only Add, Subtract, Multiply, Division.